jo2lxq/wafl/WAFL-DETR/README.md

 ## Data preparation

 We created the target dataset by selecting 10 categories from the Open Image Dataset and used it.
-Please download the custom dataset from [here](https://drive.google.com/file/d/1Isfu-4ojrI1xakTK6Aw9TX3zhIK31boT/view) and set it in the `WAFL-DETR` directory.
+Please download the custom dataset from [here](https://drive.google.com/file/d/1Isfu-4ojrI1xakTK6Aw9TX3zhIK31boT/view) and set it in the `data` directory.
 We expect the directory strcture to be the following.
 ```
 WAFL-DETR/data/custom/
   annotations # annotation json files